appranix/WebhookScripts/AWS/Netapp-Replication/README.md

 ### DisableNetAppReplicationControllerLambda (Pre-Recovery Webhook Lambda)
-- Create a lambda function with `Python 3.11` runtime by deploying the ZIP archives, with a timeout of 5 mins, that triggers the `DisableNetAppReplication` script for each system manager IPs.
+- Create a lambda function with `Python 3.11` runtime by deploying the ZIP archives, with a timeout of 5 mins, that triggers the `DisableNetAppReplicationHandler` script for each system manager IPs.
-- This function will validate the webhook token (ax_token) and passes each system manager IPs to the `DisableNetAppReplication` lambda endpoint for disabling the replication of NetApp servers.
+- This function will validate the webhook token (ax_token) and passes each system manager IPs to the `DisableNetAppReplicationHandler` lambda endpoint for disabling the replication of NetApp servers.
 - Following are the environment variables for the lambda function

 		disable_url → Endpoint URL of the `DisableNetappReplicationLambda`